apparat/artefakt/README.md

 }
 ```

-Relative directory paths are resolved against the installation directory (the directory where the `composer.json` resides).
-Finally, install Artefakt with:
+Relative paths are resolved against the installation directory (the directory where the `composer.json` resides).
+Finish the installation with:

 ```
 composer install
+vendor/bin/artefakt app:init
 ```

 ## Dependencies